The Forest And The Dressup Box

-The Archaologist And The Costumer
+The Archaologist And The Witch

 After highschool I turned my attention to a long held passion.
 Three years of an archaeology degree with a focus on Celts, Vikings, and the prehistory of religion brought me closer to my roots.
 One particular course had the unexpected side effect of kindling further interest in masks, regailia, shamanism, and identity.